 InSinkErator is a household name, they manufacture a wide range of garbage disposals and they are a leading figure in the industry.
 The Badger series disposals by InSinkErator are known for their efficiency as well as affordability.
-InSinkErator is keen on adding new technologies to their products, it is the only company that uses multi-stage grinding technology in its products.
+InSinkErator is keen on adding new technologies to its products, it is the only company that uses multi-stage grinding technology in its products.

-It is no wonder that InSinkErator is the leading figure in garbage disposal industry considering the fact that they are the actual inventor of garbage disposals.
+It is no wonder that InSinkErator is the leading figure in the garbage disposal industry considering the fact that they are the actual inventor of garbage disposals.
 In 1927 architect John W Hammes built the first garbage disposal.

-Not all InSinkErator disposals have this, only the top end models have.
+Not all InSinkErator disposals have this, only the top-end models have.
 Sound seal technology is basically a noise insulation technology that prevents garbage disposers from being loud.
 This technology enables InSinkErator to come up with really quiet disposals.
 You can check my list of best quiet disposals for more info.

 All InSinkErator garbage disposals use induction motors.
 They are slower compared to many of those made by competitors.
 All of them run at a speed below 2000RPM (1725 RPM for most)

 Quick lock sink mount

 The mounting of InSinkErator garbage disposers is easy.
 They all use a Quick-Lock mounting system where you can easily lock the disposal to an existing sink mount with just a twist.